RamiAwar/ramiawar.github.io/_posts/2019-12-25-dsp-sampling.md

 ---
 layout: post
 title: DSP - Sampling
 description: What is a digital signal?
 What is sampling?
 What is aliasing?
-How to prevent aliasing?
 date: 2019-12-23T22:24:38.000+00:00
 categories:
 - blog
-- dsp
+- control
 pdf: none

 ---